2025 Gulf 12 Hours

-The 2025 Gulf 12 Hours will be the 15th edition of the Gulf 12 Hours.
-It will be held at Yas Marina Circuit on 12–14 December 2025.
-The race is split in two parts, one eight hour segment, followed by a two hour break, and then the remaining four hours after that.
+The 2025 Gulf 12 Hours was the 15th edition of the Gulf 12 Hours.
+It was held at Yas Marina Circuit on 12–14 December 2025.
+The race was split in two parts, one eight hour segment, followed by a two-hour break, and then the remaining four hours after that.

-New for this race is the GTX1 class, which is made up of various single-make cars from Ferrari Challenge, Lamborghini Super Trofeo, McLaren Artura Trophy and Porsche Carrera Cup.
+New for this race was the GTX1 class, which is made up of various single-make cars from Ferrari Challenge, Lamborghini Super Trofeo, McLaren Artura Trophy and Porsche Carrera Cup, although none were entered.